buddhist-uni/buddhist-uni.github.io/_content/articles/guthrie-alices-restaurant_constance-grady.md

 > I mean, thank God that the people that run this world are not smart enough to keep running it forever.

-A short news article about Arlo Guthrie's song "Alice's Resturant."
-The song relates how Guthrie was arrested and fined for improper trash disposal, and how this simple act kept him from being drafted into the Vietnam War.
-Since being released in 1967, the song has been played on the radio throughout the United States on Thanksgiving Day.
+A short news article about [Arlo Guthrie's song "Alice's Resturant."](https://en.wikipedia.org/wiki/Alice%27s_Restaurant)

+It tells the story of how Guthrie was arrested and fined for a simple act of kindness and how this record kept him from being drafted into the Vietnam War.
+Since being released in 1967, the song has become a Thanksgiving Day staple across the United States.